LiCybora/PuchiQuery/README.md

 A table for easy query of Puchiguru game data

 Project site: [https://puchiquery.dynu.net](https://puchiquery.dynu.net).
 Still under construction.
 Report issue if any thing goes wrong.
+If you see nothing, try browsing it with Firefox/Chrome or Safari on iOS.
+These are tested and works, but untested the any other.

 Inspired by [ieb project](https://puchi-next.loveliv.es/), with filter/sorting
 for easy data query.